denesbeck/arcade-lab/app/blog/_config/markdown/building-my-home-server-p3.md

 The above configuration ensures that the script runs every day at 1 AM (according to server's local time).
 It also redirects both the standard output and error messages to the specified log file (`/var/log/backup-photos.log`).

-With this additional step, I can relax knowing that my most important data is backed up automatically every day automatically 😎
+With this additional step, I can relax knowing that my most important data is backed up automatically every day 😎

 ### Mount disks on system boot